loomnetwork/loom-sdk-documentation/docs/en/loomevents.md

 ## Emitting events

 Events emitted from smart contracts and [go plugins](./goloomevents.html).
-These events can be subscribed to in two ways
+These events can be subscribed to in two ways- via Redis or via web sockets.

 ### Event structure

 The event JSON shown above is wrapped in some transaction specific metadata before being emitted to the event stream.
-The other fields in the metadata include Called address, the contract address, the contract name and the raw transaction request data.
+The other fields in the metadata include Called address, the contract address, the contract name, and the raw transaction request data.

-Below is an example of the full message that goes into redis -
+Below is an example of the full message that goes into Redis:

 ```json
 {